Arthur online investigates McDonald’s long term success and illustrates how you can learn from it.

 McDonalds only 15% of the stores are directly run by the corporation, the rest are franchisee-operated.
 To their advantage, the number of franchisee McDonald’s locations has been steadily growing, as the company-owned number has dropped in the last decade.
 This means that they are decreasing overheads, whilst increasing recurring revenue.

 The average rent per store amounts to about 22% of average gross profits each year for franchisees.
 Keeping that in mind, the company has more than 36,000 locations across more than 100 countries.

-Being one of the most recognizable brands on the planet, McDonalds generates revenue by owning their commercial properties that are rented to their franchise.
+Being one of the most recognisable brands on the planet, McDonald’s generates revenue by owning their commercial properties that are rented to their franchise.
 Entrepreneurs from all sectors can follow their lead and use commercial ownership as a pathway to build their wealth and secure a better retirement.

 We have listed a couple of strategies on how small business owners can grow their wealth with property ownership.

 Don’t Pay Rent; Pay a Mortgage Instead

 Buying a commercial property means that you no longer pay rent.
 Once you own the property, you will be responsible for monthly mortgage payments, with the benefit of this money going towards building your wealth.
 Many businesses end up realising that their monthly mortgage payments are less than what they used to pay in rent; and now they are moving towards owning a space.

 By retaining ownership of the building/store in which your business operates after selling your business, you completely “turn the tables” and become a landlord yourself.
 Whoever buys your business ends up not only paying you for the value of the business but also pays rent to you as the business continues to operate.
 Buying a property now can create an income stream that lasts into and beyond your retirement.